-Career: After graduating from college, King taught high school and sold short stories to men's magazines.
+After graduating from college, King taught high school and sold short stories to men's magazines.
 In 1971, he was hired as a teacher at Hampden Academy in Maine.
-In 1973, King's novel Carrie was accepted by publishing house Doubleday.
+In 1973, King's novel "Carrie" was bought by Doubleday.
 This was the fourth novel King had written, but the first to be published.
-It started out as a short story that King had thrown away, however, his wife took the pages out of the trash and encouraged him to finish the story.
-He took her advice.
-Carrie set King's career in motion and became a significant novel in the horror genre.
+"Carrie" set King's career in motion and became a significant novel in the horror genre.
 In 1976, it was made into a successful horror film starring Sissy Spacek.

 King and his wife are major philanthropists.
 He donates about $4 million each year to libraries, schools, organizations that fund the arts, and local fire departments that need updated lifesaving equipment such as the Jaws of Life.
 King and his wife created The Stephen and Tabitha King Foundation, which ranks sixth among charities in Maine with annual giving of more than $2.8 million per year.
 In November 2011, King's foundation donated $70,000 in matched funding to help pay the heating bills for families in need in Bangor, Maine.

 When "Carrie" was published King received a $2,500 (equal to $14,525 today) advance for the book.
 The paperback rights to the book sold for $400,000, which is equal to $2.3 million today.

 King and his wife own and divide their time between three homes.
 They have a Victorian home built in 1870 in Bangor, Maine which was their main residence for years but is now set to become a museum and writer's retreat.
 They also own a summer home in the lake region of Lowell, Maine near the border of New Hampshire.
 The couple also owns a waterfront mansion on the Gulf of Mexico in Sarasota, Florida.